At-Home Face Lift Massage for Firmer, Smoother Skin

 Stress shows up on your face—tight brows, clenched jaws, and stiff neck muscles can actually drag your features downward over time.
 Massage helps reverse that.
 It relaxes tension, lifts the face, and encourages a softer, more refreshed look.

 💡 Try this at home: Place a small mirror near your desk and glance at your expression during the day.
-You might be surprised at how tense or “scrunched up” your face looks without even realizing it.
+You might be surprised at how tense or “scrunched up” your face looks.
 Massage can help release that tension and retrain the face to soften—and lift.

 Here’s what a good massage can do for your face and neck: